Preface: Meet the Chefs

 There're too many unique “solutions” for similar problems.
 Each of these are what we call our "Homefeed."
 Look how different they all are...

 Before we could solve anything, I needed to first understand who our users were.
-I started with key user personas.
+I started with our key user personas.

 How might we leverage this to inform the Homefeed experience as a whole?...